rax-maas/blueflood/contrib/enum_metrics/README.md

 This utility can be used to remove that row from the excess enums table in Cassandra and the document from the "enums" and "metrics_metadata" indexes in ElasticSearch.

+Note that data from cassandra and elastic seach will be removed only if the metric is already classified as an excess enum (i.e. if its present in metrics_excess_enums table)

     usage: clear_errant_enums.py [-h] [--dryrun] -m METRICNAME -t TENANTID